allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Track Changes

 Concept.
 While working in the MB, changes are not tracked until you “Commit” the mission \(go firm\).
-Once committed, when you make a change to a tracked item, PEX al ows you to enter details about the change.
+Once committed, when you make a change to a tracked item, PEX allows you to enter details about the change.

 To identify which items are tracked, go to Tools> Options> Squadron Preferences> Set Change Notifications.